sanjosh/csdocs/physics/computation_and_statistical_mechanics.md

 As n->inf, AMP algo follows gradient ascent with step size 1

-First order phase transitions (when water is evaporating or freezing) Phase diagram splits into three regions
+First order phase transitions (when water is evaporating or freezing)

+Phase diagram splits into three regions
 1. Easy  solvable by Approx message passing
 1. Impossible info theoretically
 1. Hard phase conjecture : No poly algo works,

-Diamond is metastable phase of carbon at normal temperature and pressure Graphite is equilibrium state of carbon at normal temp & pressure But diamonds do not turn into graphite because meta stability is very long living
+Diamond is metastable phase of carbon at normal temperature and pressure.
+Graphite is equilibrium state of carbon at normal temp & pressure.
+But diamonds do not turn into graphite because meta stability is very long living.

 Water in freezer.
 States correspond to algorithmic hardness
 1. Liquid = impossible